PatriQ94/CloudTemplate/README.md

 ## About

 This project showcases one of many possible implementations of [microservices](https://microservices.io/) in .NET 8.
 It incorporates a range of tools and technologies, including [PostgreSQL](https://www.postgresql.org/) for data storage, [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) as the ORM, [Redis](https://redis.io/) for caching, and [RabbitMQ](https://www.rabbitmq.com/) with [MassTransit](https://masstransit.io/) for event-based communication between microservices.
-Logging is handled by [Serilog](https://serilog.net/), unit testing uses [Moq](https://github.com/devlooped/moq), and API gateways and [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) are used to orchestrate the application.
+Logging is handled by [Serilog](https://serilog.net/), unit testing uses [Moq](https://github.com/devlooped/moq), load testing is done with [k6](https://k6.io/), and API gateways along with [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) are used to orchestrate the application.

 **The main purpose of the project is to be used as a reference implementation in case of need.**